 Which Smoke Alarm Should You Pick?

-Most Australian fire safety professionals favour photoelectric smoke alarms, but this isn’t just a matter of personal preference.
-In addition to the benefits that you’ve just learned about, these smoke alarms are increasingly becoming the standard across the nation.
+Most Australian fire safety professionals favour photoelectric smoke alarms, but this isn’t just a matter of personal preference anymore.
+In addition to the benefits that you’ve just learned about, these smoke alarms are now the standard across the nation.

 Australian fire authorities from every state promote the installation and use of photoelectric smoke alarms.
 The Northern Territory and Queensland have even gone so far as to mandate that nonfunctional ionisation alarms must be replaced with photoelectric alternatives that are either